GeneZC/MiniDisc/README.md

 :warning: The CoNLL data is not fully tested, but we want to include it for potential interests.

-### Distillation & Evaluation
+### Distillation

-The distillation and evaluation are achieved in several scripts.
+The distillation is achieved in several scripts.
 We provide example scripts in the followings.

 **Finetuning**